haxko/NE3-Scope/README.md

 - The earpick is fixed to 2.4GHz WiFi channel 1.
 Try to keep your other networks to channel >= 3 to avoid interference.
 - Only a single PC/phone may be connected to the earpick.
 - Native resolution is 640x360
+- It usually comes in white and black and there are at least 3 different housings
+- We also took some images of the internal chips you find them in [/images/hardware/](/images/hardware/)

 ## Thanks